 To Bake Ornaments

 Preheat oven to 300°F. Place half of the dough between two large pieces of parchment paper.
 Roll out until 1/8" thick.
 Remove the top sheet of parchment.

 Using cookie cutters, cut shapes (leaving them on the parchment).
 Peel away the excess dough.
 Transfer the parchment with shapes to a baking sheet.

 Using a straw or toothpick, poke a hole for ribbon or an ornament hanger.
 Bake in preheated oven for 1 hour, or until hard.

 Once cooled, decorate using glitter and paint.
-To make sure the ornaments last a long time (I have one from 30 years ago!), spray with a light coat of polyurethane spray.
+To make sure the ornaments last a long time, spray with a light coat of polyurethane spray.
 Thread on a ribbon and hang on tree.

 1lb American cheese

 2 teaspoons garlic powder